Armies-Devs/Armies-Server/README.md

 Currently the database will use SQLite which will make a little db.sqlite3 file in your code directory.

 In the future postgres will probably get used since I'm used to it.

+### Database Seed
+We have a seed command that will allow us to create some test data.
+Currently just uses the same map value for everyone

+- python manage.py seed <number_of_users> <number_of_turns>

+eg:
+- python manage.py seed 10 10